scientific-python/repo-review/README.md

 webapp.
 It also would allow `zipfile.Path` to work just as well, too - no need to extract.

-Checks can request fixtures (like [pytest][]) as arguments.
+[Checks][] can request [fixtures][] (like [pytest][]) as arguments.
 Check files can add new fixtures as needed.
-Fixtures are are specified with entry points, and take any other fixture as arguments as well - the `root` and `package` fixtures represents the root of the repository and of the package you are checking, respectively, and are the basis for all other fixtures. `pyproject` is provided as well.
-Checks are specified via an entrypoint that returns a dict of checks;
-this also can accept fixtures, allowing dynamic check listings.
+Fixtures are are specified with entry points, and take any other fixture as arguments as well - the `root` and `package` fixtures represents the root of the repository and of the package you are checking, respectively, and are the basis for the other fixtures, which are topologically sorted and cached. `pyproject` is provided as well.
+Checks are specified via an entrypoint that returns a dict of checks; this can also can accept fixtures, allowing dynamic check listings.

 Check files do not depend on the main library, and can be extended (similar to Flake8).
 You register new check files via entry-points - so extending this is